-Urban Streetscape and Adaptive Reuse PlanAgency: City offor the Inner Belt and Brickbottom DistrictsSomerville and to develop an economic development phasing plan that includes catalyst reuse projects and incorporates an analysis of market trends and economic feasibility.
+Urban Streetscape and Adaptive Reuse PlanAgency: City offor the Inner Belt and Brickbottom DistrictsSomerville

+The City of Somerville is conducting a study of the Inner Belt and Brickbottom districts, located in the southeast section of the city.
+The purpose of this Urban Streetscape & Adaptive Reuse Plan is to identify a collective vision for the area through the civic engagement process and to develop an economic development phasing plan that includes catalyst reuse projects and incorporates an analysis of market trends and economic feasibility.
 In addition, a financing plan will be proposed that calculates the costs of and details the financing options for the recommended improvements and catalyst reuse projects.
 The end product will be a plan for future development including but not limited to land use, streetscape, roadway networks, and multimodal transportation options.